 In order to help maintain a safe and secure living environment, residence staff require the ability to identify all individuals within the building at all times.
-Please help our team out by ensuring you show your Res Card every time you enter the building.
+Please help our team out by ensuring you showyour Res Cardevery time you enter the building.

-North Residence: The front door of the North Residence is locked daily from 8:00 p.m. until 7:00 a.m.
+North Residence: The front door of the North residence is locked daily from 8:00 p.m until 7:00 a.m.
 A Res Card is required to access residence during these hours.
-For safety reasons, we ask that you do not let anyone in through the front doors who you do not personally know.
+For safety reasons, we ask that you do not let anyone in through the front doors who do you not personally know.

-Lakeshore Residence: The main front door of the Lakeshore Residence is locked daily from 10:00 p.m. until 7:00 a.m.
+Lakeshore Residence: The main front door of the Lakeshore residence is locked daily from 10:00 p.m until 7:00 a.m.
 A Res Card is required to access residence during these hours.
-An intercom is located in the foyer between the two sets of doors - it has a direct dial to an attendant for admittance to the building.
+An intercom is located in the foyer between the two sets of doors- it has direct dial to an attendant for admittance of the building.